simsam8/INF264-project1/report.md

-Evaluation.py is a class for evaluating and finding the best model for different implementations. main.py brings the whole program together and trains, evaluates and tests models, then outputs the results
+Evaluation.py is a class for evaluating and finding the best model for different implementations. main.py brings the whole program together and trains, evaluates and tests models, then outputs the results.

 Most methods in the code are well documented, so I will only be explaning the methods that builds and prunes the tree,